 Ductile iron is quite similar to grey iron with low impurity levels.
 Ductile iron contains the graphite as spheroids in its matrix, unlike the grey iron that has graphite flakes.
 The rest of the matrix is mostly pearlite having a ferrite region surrounding the graphite spheroids.

 2. Cast Cleaning

 It is pertinent to clean the cast iron before welding.
 Cleaning the cast includes removing all the surface materials like paint, grease, and oils around the welding area.
-You can use grinding for removing the casting skin.
+You can use ground for removing the casting skin.
 You also need to wipe the cleaned surface with mineral spirits to remove the residual surface graphite prior to the welding.
 The moisture can be easily removed by slowly preheating the weld area for a short time.
 In this way, the trapped moisture can be easily eliminated.

 3. Appropriate Pre-heat Temperature Selection

 The heating and cooling control are necessary to avoid any stress cracking in cast iron.
 The main reason for heat and temperature control is thermal expansion.
 The stress builds when the heat is localized in a small heat-affected zone.
 To avoid such a scenario, localized heating is used that causes restricted expansion by having a cooler metal around it.
 The resulting stress depends on the thermal gradient between the heat-affected zone and the casting body.
 Preheating the cast iron before welding slows the cooling rate of the weld and the surrounding area.
 Normally, the pre-heat temperatures are between 100°C to 400°C depending on the type of cast iron.